Download This Bill in Microsoft Word format

 SECTION 2.
 Section 63-3-510 of the S.C.
 Code is amended by adding:

-(5) When concurrent jurisdiction has been established pursuant to Section 3-1-150(B), the court has exclusive original jurisdiction over any case involving a juvenile who is alleged to be delinquent as the result of an act committed within the boundaries of a military installation that is a crime or infraction under state law.
+(5) When concurrent jurisdiction has been established pursuant to Section 3-1-150(B), the court has exclusive original jurisdiction over any case involving a juvenile who is alleged to be delinquent as the result of an act committed within the boundaries of a military installation that is a crime or infraction under state law, except as provided in Section 63-19-1210 as it relates to waiver procedures to the circuit court.

 SECTION 3.
 This act takes effect upon approval by the Governor.